jburguete/swat/README.md

 ----------------------------------

 This is a list of possible issues detected in the original source code.
-These issues have been detected by the GFortran compiler warnings.
+These issues have been mostly detected by the GFortran compiler warnings.
 Some of them could not arise because the logic of the variables is not possible.

 * In biofilm.f: